-The word is out—the single most important factor that supports student success in reading is access to a good teacher.
+The word is out the single most important factor that supports student success in reading is access to a good teacher.
 Karen L. Bembry and her colleagues (1998) suggest that if students have access to a good teacher in reading for three consecutive years, scores will rise 40%.
-That is astonishing data—but not to the teachers who have partnered with the Project to provide the best possible instruction in the teaching of reading, who have seen firsthand the astonishing leaps and bounds students make as readers when they have the tools to succeed.
+That is astonishing data but not to the teachers who have partnered with the TCRWP to provide the best possible instruction in the teaching of reading, who have seen firsthand the astonishing leaps and bounds students make as readers when they have the tools to succeed.

-Our work with reading begins with a deep commitment to giving students large chunks of time deeply engaged in reading books—ones of their own choosing, when possible, and always ones that they can read with fluency, accuracy and comprehension.
+Our work with reading begins with a commitment to giving students large chunks of time engaged in reading books of their own choosing, when possible, and always ones that they can read with fluency, accuracy and comprehension.
 Mountains of data confirm that in order for students to progress as readers, they must have abundant time to read.

 Teachers who work with us begin the year by assessing their students to learn the level of text complexity that each child can handle (on an A-Z scale) and then channeling kids towards texts they can read.
-Most students select a small stack of books, keeping these close on hand in book bins or baggies, so they can progress from one book to another without a hitch.
+Most students select a stack of books, keeping these close on hand in book bins or baggies, so they can progress from one book to another without wasted time.
 Students read in school and continue reading at home, carrying books between home and school.
-Most keep reading logs in which they scrupulously record the data on their progress through books and the moments spent reading, studying this data alongside teachers to ascertain patterns in their reading.
+Most keep reading logs in which they record the data on their progress through books and the time spent reading, studying this data alongside teachers to ascertain patterns in their reading.

 We also support explicit instruction in the skills and strategies of proficient reading, following the gradual release of responsibility model.
-Through studying performance assessments that differentiate student work along a continuum and through reflecting on adult proficient reading, teachers develop an understanding of the continuum of development contained within any one skill—say, within the skill of synthesis, of prediction, of interpretation.
+Through studying performance assessments that differentiate student work along a continuum and through reflecting on adult proficient reading, teachers develop an understanding of the continuum of development contained within any one skill say, within the skills of synthesis, prediction, or interpretation.
 This knowledge helps teachers explicitly teach readers in ways that help them progress along a trajectory of skill development.

 Our work in reading, like our work in writing, is grounded in research on evidenced-based teaching (see John Hattie's Visible Learning, Geoff Petty's Evidence-Based Teaching , etc).
 Readers make their thinking about texts visible by talking and writing about texts.
 Teachers study what readers do, and consider goals that are within reach yet rigorous.
 Teachers give feedback that helps readers understand the progress they have made, and that which they still need to make, helping readers grasp onto important goals and work, deliberately practicing, so they become more proficient.